ehrenbrav/nestcamDIY/README.md

 </details>

 If that fails, you will need to troubleshoot why the Pi is not connecting to Wi-Fi.
+This is a common problem and there are ample materials written about it.
+Honestly, the easiest way to trouble shoot is just to describe the issue to ChatGPT and let it guide you through troubleshooting.

-Once you have access to the Pi:
+Once you have SSH access to the Pi:

 1. Wait for it to finish any initial update tasks.
 2. Run `top` and watch until CPU usage comes down to a percent or two, then hit `q` to exit.